pawarneha13/LoginPageProject/README.md

 # LoginPageProject
-I developed the Login Page using HTML, CSS and Javascript.
+I developed the Login Page using HTML and CSS.